This article describes how to access your data using R code and use it in calculations or other manipulations. This includes:

 Method - Accessing your data

 There are several ways to access your data within R code.
-For more detail on our point-and-click functionality see How to Use Point and Click Inside R Code.
+For more details on our point-and-click functionality, see How to Use Point and Click Inside R Code.

 - By dragging and dropping the variables from the Data Sources or Reports tree: